sannlynnhtun-coding/mini-digital-wallet-dotnet7/README.md

 ﻿# 💼📱 MiniDigitalWalletApi

 This project demonstrates the implementation of a digital wallet service using ASP.NET Core.
-It encompasses user registration, profile updates, pin changes, fund transfers, and transaction history retrieval with pagination.
+It encompasses user registration, profile updates, pin changes, fund transfers, withdrawals, deposits, and transaction history retrieval with pagination.
 The service and controller are designed to ensure robust validation and efficient handling of user data.

 ## 💳🛠️ Wallet User Features